superduper-io/superduper/docs/blog/2023-09-30-jump-start-ai-development.md

 # Jumpstart AI development on MongoDB with SuperDuperDB

 MongoDB now supports vector-search on Atlas!
+That makes building AI applications on MongoDB a tantalising prospect.

+SuperDuperDB is an open-source (Apache 2.0 license) Python project enabling users to bring AI to their datastore with as little pain as possible.
+This includes first-class support for MongoDB.

-With vector-search developers can easily build these types of AI applications:
+Using SuperDuperDB in combination with MongoDB Atlas vector-search developers can easily build these types of AI applications:

 - **semantic-search** (search by meaning)
-- **chat applications** on documents hosted in MongoDB Atlas clusters
+- **chat applications** on documents hosted in MongoDB Atlas

-SuperDuperDB is an open-source (Apache 2.0 license) python project enabling users to bring AI to their datastore with as little pain as possible.
-This includes first-class support for MongoDB.
+- **image similarity** on images hosted in or referred to on MongoDB Atlas
+- **video search** including search *within* videos for key content
+- **content based recommendation** based on content hosted in MongoDB Atlas
+- ...and much, much more!

 <!--truncate-->